hbc/Intro-to-R-extended/lessons/00-before-we-start.md

 * An introduction to R and RStudio
 * Creating a directory structure for efficient data management
-* Knowing where to get help and understanding how to ask well formulated questions
+* Learning how to interact with R

 ## What is R?